LMS-Community/lms-community.github.io/docs/players-and-controllers/index.md

 - [Squeezebox, SB1](squeezebox1.md)
 - [SLIMP3](SLIMP3.md)

+Though discontinued, Squeezebox hardware can often be found on eBay and other auction sites.
+Squeezebox Touch, if available, is an ideal LMS player having a touch screen, remote control, and both analog and S/PDIF (coaxial and optical) outputs supporting digital formats up to 24/96.
+With its optional "Enhanced Digital Output" add-in, the Touch can support USB output and 24/192 including DoP (DSD-over-PCM; see LMS "DSDPlayer" plugin).

 The Radio, Touch and Controller software (operating system and application) is available as source code and have been modified by "the community".
 Software from Logitech: [Operating system](https://github.com/LMS-Community/squeezeos) - [Application](https://github.com/LMS-Community/squeezeplay)
 Community versions: [Operating system](https://github.com/ralph-irving/squeezeos)  - [Application](https://github.com/ralph-irving/squeezeos-squeezeplay)